 Jupiter immortalises Callisto by transforming her into the constellation Ursa Major (the Great Bear).

 Perseus and Andromeda

 Andromeda was the beautiful daughter of King Cepheus and Queen Cassiopeia.
 Cassiopeia offended the Nereids, the sea nymphs, by claiming that Andromeda was more beautiful than they.

 In revenge, Neptune, god of the sea, sent a sea monster to devastate Cepheus’s kingdom.
 Andromeda is chained to the rocks to be devoured by the monster when the hero Perseus flies by and falls in love with her.

 Perseus then swoops down to rescue her, his powerful vertiginous descent contrasting vividly with her passive vulnerability.
 He slays the monster and later marries Andromeda.

 Rape of Europa

-Jupiter, captivated by Europa, transforms himself into a beautiful bull to disguise himself among the heard of cows around her.
+Jupiter, captivated by Europa, transforms himself into a beautiful bull and joins the herd of cows around her.